shrutisingh15/Data_Wrangling_With_SQL/Project_P3_DataWrangling_With_SQL/Project_P3_Data_Wrangling_With_SQL_Report .md

 ### Problems Encountered:

-I kick started my analysis by exploring for the common errors in street names and postal codes by running the audit_street_name() and audit_postalcode() function codes against the dataset.The following errors were encountered by me :
+I kick started my analysis by exploring for the common errors in street names and postal codes by running the audit_street_name() and audit_postalcode() function codes in audit.py file against the dataset.The following errors were encountered by me :

 #### 1.Abbreviations and typo error in street names: